SModelS/smodels/docs/manual/source/Decomposition.rst

 Invisible Compression
 ^^^^^^^^^^^^^^^^^^^^^

-Another class of compression is possible when the :ref:`final states <final states>` in the last decay as well as the last :ref:`intermediate state <odd states>` are both invisible experimentally.
+Another type of compression is possible when the :ref:`final states <final states>` of the last decay are invisible.
 The most common example is

 .. math::